 Making a Linux Command Alias

-Hello Linux User!
-This Simple Guide Shows You Step-by-step How-to Create and Enable a Shell Command Line User’s Alias on GNU/Linux Systems.
+You are Welcome!
+This Simple Guide Shows You Step-by-step How to Create and Enable a Shell Command Line User’s Alias on GNU/Linux Systems.

 An Alias is meant to Quickly Executing a Command by simply Calling a synthetic Label or Name.